ntoda03/cycleassembler/README.md

 In the output folder the following output folders and files will be created.

+* FASTQC_raw_reads/
+    - Quality control information of raw reads before trimming
-* trimgalore/
+* FASTQC_trimmed_reads/
-    - Quality control information on reads
+    - Quality control information of reads after trimming
+* trimmed_reads/ [optional]
+    - Trimmed reads in gzipped fastq format
 * normalized
-    - Some basic stats on reads
+    - Some basic stats on reads, generally not interesting
 * assembled_contigs
     - A fasta file containing the sequences assembled by the program
 * exons